 The first step in preparing your children for a move is to communicate with them.
 Tell them everything you can about the town you’re moving to and answer any questions that they have.
 Also, it’s a good idea to sit down at the computer with them and browse the area where you’re moving.
 Thanks to Google Street View, you can become familiar with your surroundings before you arrive.

-Also, check out the city’s website for fun things to do to get your kids enthusiastic about going to a new place.
+Check out the city’s website for fun things to do to get your kids enthusiastic about going to a new place.

 Make sure your kids are involved in the process of searching for schools, parks, activities, and attractions they might be interested in; this makes them feel like they’re a part of the process and help alleviate feelings of being helpless and out of control.

-While they might still be unhappy about the change, communicating the reasons for the move, and involving them in the process goes a long way toward making them feel better about a tough situation.
+While they might still be unhappy about the change, communicating the reasons for the move, and involving them in the process of moving goes a long way toward making them feel better about a tough situation.

 How to Move with Toddlers and Preschoolers

-Small children are sometimes easier to deal with when it comes to significant life changes as opposed to older kids who have become attached to a school, friends, and their neighborhood.
+Small children are sometimes easier to deal with when it comes to significant life changes as opposed to older kids who have become attached to a school, friends, and neighborhood.
 But, that doesn’t mean they won’t become anxious when having to leave familiar surroundings for a strange environment.

 Some realtors have virtual tours of homes.
 If the home you’re moving to is available to tour via the computer, sit down with your child and take a ‘walk’ through the house.
 Let them pick out their room and decide where they want their bed and their toy box to go; this makes them feel like they’re integral to the move rather than just a bystander.